sfeakes/AqualinkD/README.md

   * <aqualinkd.ip>/allbutton_sim.html
   * <aqualinkd.ip>/onetouch_sim.html
   * <aqualinkd.ip>/aquapda_sim.html
     * On PDA only panel AqualinkD has to share the same ID with the PDA simulator.
-There for AqualinkD will not respond to commands while simulator is active.
+Therefore for AqualinkD will not respond to commands while simulator is active.
-* Now you can completley program the control panel with the simulators removing the need to have Jandy device.
+* Now you can completely program the control panel with the simulators removing the need to have Jandy device.

 # Update in Release 2.3.3
 * Introduced Aqualink Manager UI http://aqualink.ip/aqmanager.html